UPennCBE544/2023.github.io/ProjectDescription.md

 * Results and discussion including analysis.
 * Conclusion (brief)

-You are welcome to share data amongst your peers to discuss broader trends.
+You are encouraged to share data amongst your peers to discuss broader trends.